 Piazza di Pasquino is a small square near Piazza Navona which is famous for an ancient statue representing Menelaus holding the dead body of Patroclus; the statue is known as Pasquino after the name of a tailor who lived nearby

 and who had a reputation for lampooning.
-In the plate the statue
+Giuseppe Vasi included it in his 1752 book covering the main squares of Rome, but the statue

-The buildings behind the statue were replaced in 1790-93 by Palazzo Braschi, the family palace of Pope Pius VI.
-This is the major change from the view by Vasi; other minor changes are related to the façade of S. Maria degli Agonizzanti and to the houses on the far right of the square.
+This is the major change from the view by Vasi; other minor changes are related to the façade of S. Maria degli Agonizzanti and to the houses on the southern side of the square.

 The square was known also as Piazza dei Librai, booksellers' square, but today it should rather be named after its many small restaurants.